Welcome To The Barony of Axemoor’s Heavy Rattan Combat Page

 We are so excited to see that you are interested in joining us in one of our of Society’s most exciting activities!
 There is something for everyone in this sport, from single combat tournament fighting to large scale field battles.
 So let’s get right to it.

 Below you will find a variety of information depending on whether you are a returning fighter, new to our Barony, or this is your first foray into rattan fighting.
-We hope this helps you on your journey and if you have any questions please Contact Us, so we can help you get the answers you need.
+We hope this helps you on your journey and if you have any questions please contact our local knight’s marshal for information, so we can help you get the answers you need.

 For returning players please see use these links to our calendar pages for upcoming events: